MansaRon/react-firebase/README.md

-A simple CRUD React Application intergraated with firebase.
+A simple CRUD React Application intergrated with firebase.